node-3d/addon-tools-raub/include/README.md

 In **GYP**, the include directory should be set for your addon.
-An actual path to the directory is exported from the module and is accessible like this:
+An actual path to the directory is exported from the module and is accessible with:
 ```
-require('addon-tools-raub').include // a string
+require('addon-tools-raub').getInclude() // a string
 ```